kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 SQL Server is the second most expensive sorting system, remind the developer they can sort in the application layer which does not have a cost per core.

+If you need to sort data, try doing it in the app tier instead.
+Developers are really good about scaling out application work, and their app servers don’t cost $7K per core.
+If the query doesn’t have a TOP, then it probably shouldn’t have an ORDER BY.

 **2022 Pricing**

 - Oracle Enterprise Edition = $47,500 per core